If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Can Clothes Stain Your Skin?

-Yes, clothes can stain your skin.
-The dye rubs from the clothes to your skin through abrasion.
-It should come off with warm water and soap.
-To prevent this, always wash new clothes before wearing them to remove excess dye.
+Yes, this is called crocking.
+It happens when excess dye transfers from the fabric to your skin through friction and sweat.
+It is harmless and should wash off with soap and warm water.
+To prevent this, always wash new jeans and dark clothes before wearing them.

 Does Vinegar Stop Colors From Bleeding?